-Adding, Renaming, Modfying and Removing Payloads You can start configuring a new Payload with the following actions:

-- Tap the + to define a new Payload with a unique name.
-The new payload is available in the drop-down menu. - Tap the to rename a Payload. - Tap the into remove a selected Payload.
+Adding, Renaming, Modfying and Removing Payloads You can start configuring a new Payload with the following actions: Tap the + to define a new Payload with a unique name.
+The new payload is available in the drop-down menu.
+Tap the / to rename a Payload.
+Tap the in to remove a selected Payload.
 You cannot remove the last Payload.

-Active Payload

-The checkmark in the drop-down indicates which payload is active Payload can be changed using the Set Now.
+Active Payload The checkmark in the drop-down indicates which payload is active variable.
+The active Payload can be changed using the set Now.
+Default Payload The default Payload is set as the active Payload before the program starts.

-Default Payload

-The default Payload is set as the active Payload before the program starts.

 Select the desired Payload and tap Set as default to set a Payload as the default.

-The green icon in the drop-down menu indicates the default configured Payload

-Setting the Center of Gravity

-Tap the fields CX, CY and CZ to set the center of gravity.
+The green icon in the drop-down menu indicates the default configured Payload Payload Payload • Payload • Setting the Center of Gravity Tap the fields CX, CY and CZ to set the center of gravity.
 The settings apply to the selected Payload.

-Payload Estimation

-This feature allows the robot to help set the correct Payload and Center of Gravity (CoG).

-Using the Payload Estimation Wizard

-- 1. In the Installation Tab, under General, select Payload. - 2.
-On the Payload screen, tap Measure. - 3.
-In the Payload Estimation Wizard tap Next. - 4.
+Payload Estimation This feature allows the robot to help set the correct Payload and Center of Gravity (CoG).
+Using the 1.
+In the Installation Tab, under General, select Payload .
+Payload On the Payload screen, tap Measure.
+In the Payload Estimation Wizard tap Next.
 Follow the steps in the Payload Estimation Wizard to set the four positions.
 Setting the four positions requires moving the robot arm into four different positions.
-The load of the payload is measured at each position. - 5.
-Once all measurements are complete, you can verify the result and tap Finish.

-Follow the these guidelines for best Payload Estimation results:
+The load of the payload is measured at each position.
+Estimation Wizard Wizaro 5.
+Once all measurements are complete, you can verify the result and tap Finish .
+NOTICE Follow the these guidelines for best Payload Estimation results: Ensure the TCP positions are as different as possible from each other Perform the measurements within a short timespan

-- Ensure the TCP positions are as different as possible from each other - · Perform the measurements within a short timespan - Avoid pulling on the tool and/or attached payload before and during estimation - Robot mounting and angle must be correctly defined in the installation
+- Avoid pulling on the tool and/or attached payload before and during estimation - Robot mounting and angle must be correctly defined in the installation